 DanceWest Summer School 2019

 Our summer school returns 24-27 July 2019 at Lyric Hammersmith!
 Perfect for 7-15 year olds who love to dance!
-Take part in Street Dance, Contemporary, Jazz, Strictly workshops!
 Each day we will offer three different dance styles led by professional choreographers.
-Full programme to be announced but will include choreographers teaching various styles including:
+On Saturday we will invite all the parents, carers, families and friends to showcase what the young people have been working on!

 Please get in touch with Ania at firstname.lastname@example.org for more details.